deic-dk/importer/README.md

-downloader
+importer
 ==========
-#### ownCloud app for downloading files from from remote servers to an ownCloud server
+#### ownCloud app for importing files from from remote servers to an ownCloud server

 This app is a fork of ocDownloader, http://apps.owncloud.com/content/show.php/ocDownloader+v2.2?content=150227 by djazzlab.

-This fork adds support for recursive downloads and a password manager.
+This fork adds support for recursive downloads, a password manager and other goodies.